gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental Scala compilation

-The Scala plugin now supports incremental compilation by integrating with [Zinc](http://), a standalone version of [sbt](http://)'s incremental Scala compiler.
-By compiling only classes whose source code has changed since the previous compilation and classes affected by these changes, incremental compilation can significantly reduce Scala compilation time.
-In particular, it is useful when frequently compiling small code increments, as is often done at development time.
+By compiling only classes whose source code has changed since the previous compilation, and classes affected by these changes, incremental compilation can significantly reduce Scala compilation time.
+It is particularly effective when frequently compiling small code increments, as is often done at development time.

-To switch the `ScalaCompile` task from the default Ant based compiler to the new Zinc based compiler, use `scalaCompileOptions.useAnt = false`.
+The Scala plugin now supports incremental compilation by integrating with [Zinc](https://github.com/typesafehub/zinc), a standalone version of [sbt](https://github.com/harrah/xsbt)'s incremental Scala compiler.
+To switch the `ScalaCompile` task from the default
-It is recommended to execute the Zinc based compiler outside the main Gradle process in the Gradle compiler daemon.
-This is achieved with `scalaCompileOptions.fork = true`.
-Compiler memory settings can be adjusted via
-`scalaCompileOptions.forkOptions`.
-Except where noted in the [API documentation](http://), the Zinc based compiler supports exactly the same configuration options as the Ant based compiler.
+Ant based compiler to the new Zinc based compiler, use `scalaCompileOptions.useAnt = false`.
+Except where noted in the [API documentation](http://gradle.org/docs/current/dsl/org.gradle.api.tasks.scala.ScalaCompile.html), the Zinc based compiler supports exactly the same configuration options as the Ant based compiler.

-Just like the Ant based compiler, the Zinc based compiler supports joint compilation of Scala and Java code.
-By default, all Java code under `src/main/scala` will be joint compiled.
+Just like the Ant based compiler, the Zinc based compiler supports joint compilation of Java and Scala code.
+By default, all Java and Scala code under `src/main/scala` will participate in joint compilation.
 With the Zinc based compiler, even Java code will be compiled incrementally.

-Incremental Scala compilation requires dependency analysis of the Scala source code.
-The results of this analysis are stored in the file designated by `scalaCompileOptions.incrementalOptions.analysisFile` (which has a sensible default).
-In a multi-project build, analysis files are passed on to downstream `ScalaCompile` tasks to enable incremental compilation across project boundaries.
-For `ScalaCompile` tasks added by the Scala plugin, this is all automatic.
-For other `ScalaCompile` tasks, `scalaCompileOptions.incrementalOptions.publishedCode` needs to be configured to point to the classes folder or Jar archive by which code is passed on to the compile class path of downstream `ScalaCompile` tasks.

-Due to the overhead of dependency analysis, full recompilation or compilation after source code changes affecting larger parts of the codebase may be slower than with the Ant based compiler.
+To learn more about incremental Scala compilation, see the [Scala plugin](userguide/scala_plugin.html#N12A97) chapter in the Gradle User Guide.

 ## Promoted features